udugama/auto-and-general/README.md

 ## Testing the Application

-* Make sure the host mashine has `node version 10` or greater.
+* Make sure the host computer has `node version 10` or greater.
 * Run `npm install -g yarn` to install yarn package manager.
 * Run `yarn install` to install all the dependancies
 * Run `yarn start` to start the dev server for the app and will open up a application in the default browser.